I. Better graphs of Manilla’s annual rainfall and its scatter

 The 21-year Total Range in annual rainfall at Manilla, as plotted in blue can be taken as one measure of the presence of extremes of either excessive or deficient annual rainfall.
 In that case:

 Annual rainfall showed very high extremes before 1900;

 Annual rainfall showed high extremes 1942 to 1953;

 Annual rainfall showed normal extremes from 1962 to the present;

 Annual rainfall showed low extremes from 1902 to 1936.

 The historical pattern of the three measures of scatter in annual rainfall values at this site seems to be coherent.
 However, no explanation of the pattern suggests itself.

 If the 21-year Total Range does indicate the pattern of extremes in annual rainfall as an attribute of climate, then these particular extremes do not seem to relate to anthropogenic climate change, as quantified by records of global temperature.
 On the contrary, the data points that showed the greatest extremes were at the earliest dates, when the climate was cooler.

-A following post will explore the use of kurtosis as an indicator of extremes in this data.
+Following posts will explore the use of other indicators of extremes in this data, including kurtosis.